-- Interns have up to 2 years to complete program activities. - The program is completed when the intern has: - Completed the required program activities - Provided program feedback comprising a brief survey w/ recommendations for program improvement - Under extenuating circumstances (e.g., maternity leave), program completion may be extended past 2 years via mentor advocacy. - After 2 years, if the intern has not completed the program activities or received an extension, they will be notified that their term is up without completion.
+- Interns have up to 2 years to complete program activities.
+There will be a check-in point halfway through the program to gauge intern progress and satisfaction. - The program is completed when the intern has: - Completed the required program activities - Engaged in ongoing programmatic assessment and evaluation of the internship program - Under extenuating circumstances (e.g., parental leave, elder/family care, illness), program completion may be extended past 2 years via mentor advocacy. - After 2 years, if the intern has not completed the program activities or received an extension, they will be notified that their term is up without completion.

 Upon completion, interns can bid for a certificate of Completion with Distinction.
-Bidding for a Completion with Distinction requires submitting a portfolio of:
+Bidding for a Completion with Distinction requires submitting a portfolio, including items such as:

-- Selected article manuscript reviews - An editorial philosophy statement reflecting on the portfolio, what was learned in the program and from what offerings, plans for the future - Selected other program activities of particular interest to the candidate (e.g., contributions to listserv or board meeting discussions) - Documentation (where applicable) of external reviewing activities (e.g., regional GEA meeting abstracts) acquired as part of participating in the TLM Editorial Internship Program and sitting for an exit interview with the TLM Editor in Chief to offer program feedback in more depth.
+- Selected article manuscript reviews - An editorial philosophy statement reflecting on the portfolio, what was learned in the program and from what offerings, plans for the future - Selected other program activities of particular interest to the candidate (e.g., contributions to listserv or board meeting discussions) - Documentation (where applicable) of external reviewing activities (e.g., regional GEA meeting abstracts) acquired as part of participating in the TLM Editorial Internship Program, and - Sitting for an exit interview with the TLM Editor in Chief to offer program feedback in more depth.